Thrackle: Linear thrackles

-Micha Perles provided another simple proof that linear thrackles have at most n edges, based on the fact that in a linear thrackle every edge has an endpoint at which the edges span an angle of at most 180°, and for which it is the most clockwise edge within this span.
-For, if not, there would be two edges, incident to opposite endpoints of the edge and lying on opposite sides of the line through the edge, which could not cross each other.
+Micha Perles provided another simple proof that $n$-vertex linear thrackles have at most $n$ edges, based on the fact that in a linear thrackle every edge has an endpoint at which the edges span an angle of at most 180°, and for which it is the most clockwise edge within this span.
+For, if an edge of a linear thrackle did not have this property, there would be two edges, incident to opposite endpoints of the edge and lying on opposite sides of the line through the edge, which could not cross each other.
 But each vertex can only have this property with respect to a single edge, so the number of edges is at most equal to the number of vertices.

 As Erdős also observed, the set of pairs of points realizing the diameter of a point set must form a linear thrackle: no two diameters can be disjoint from each other, because if they were then their four endpoints would have a pair at farther distance apart than the two disjoint edges.
-For this reason, every set of n points in the plane can have at most n diametral pairs, answering a question posed in 1934 by Heinz Hopf and Erika Pannwitz.
+For this reason, every set of $n$ points in the plane can have at most $n$ diametral pairs, answering a question posed in 1934 by Heinz Hopf and Erika Pannwitz.
 Andrew Vázsonyi conjectured bounds on the number of diameter pairs in higher dimensions, generalizing this problem.

 In computational geometry, the method of rotating calipers can be used to form a linear thrackle from any set of points in convex position, by connecting pairs of points that support parallel lines tangent to the convex hull of the points.
 This graph contains as a subgraph the thrackle of diameter pairs.

-The diameters of the Reinhardt polygons form linear thrackles.
-An enumeration of linear thrackles may be used to solve the biggest little polygon problem, of finding an n-gon with maximum area relative to its diameter.
+The diameters of the Reinhardt polygons form linear thrackles with equal numbers of edges and vertices.
+An enumeration of linear thrackles may be used to solve the biggest little polygon problem, of finding an $n$-gon with maximum area relative to its diameter.